-The biggest difference in viewing publications on a laptop or desktop and viewing the same content on a mobile device is, of course, the size of the screen.
-For the past couple of years we have seen an upward trend in online shopping on mobile devices.
+The biggest difference between viewing publications on a laptop or desktop and viewing the same content on a mobile device is, of course, the size of the screen.
+For the past couple of years, we have seen an upward trend in online shopping on mobile devices.
 In 2020, mobile web traffic accounted for 70% of all online sales, with 30% coming from desktops (read more).

 This article will help you adapt your publications to this trend and change the way your pages are displayed on mobile displays.

 - How publications are displayed on mobile